Prices from £35.00

 -

-Tibolone is a medicine used to help manage the symptoms of menopause.
+Tibolone is a medication used to help manage the symptoms of menopause.

 It is also available as a branded medication called Livial.
 The active ingredient in each tablet is 2.5mg of tibolone.
 Tibolone is made by Organon.